What you need to know about self-soothing

 Most babies (and even toddlers) do not possess the natural ability to self-soothe when they are in distress–as in, bringing themselves down from an escalated state.
 But many babies do have the capability of falling asleep on their own over time.

-Either way, there are things you can do to help your baby practice falling asleep on their own.
+Either way, there are things you can do to help your baby practice falling asleep on their own, but ultimately, healthy sleep starts with ensuring your baby has healthy sleep foundations and not necessarily with independent sleep.

 Setting the right foundations.